xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 </details>

 **<details><summary>Path</summary>**
-Location of a test in Katalon Studio.
+The location of a test in Katalon Studio.

 In Katalon TestOps, each test case has a path if it is uploaded from Katalon Studio.
 </details>